man-a-v/Emotion_Detection/README.md

-# Real-Time Webcam Face Emotion Detection with Streamlit
+# Face Emotion Detection with Streamlit

 ## Overview

-This project leverages Streamlit to create a user-friendly interface for real-time webcam-based face emotion detection.
+This project allows for real-time face emotion detection.
 The application utilizes the Haar Cascade classifier for face detection and a transfer-learned ImageNet model trained on the FER 2013 dataset for facial emotion classification.

 ## Features